johnvandeweghe/DND-CampaignManager-API/docs/API_RELATIONS.md

 |TODO     |TODO            |                   |

 ## Location to Location
-*Parent and child coincidently match up to Creature to Creature, but here it refers to Locations ability to nest as a graph*
+*Parent and child coincidentally match up to Creature to Creature, but here it refers to Locations ability to nest as a graph*

 *Sibling here refers to the location being connected to in some what another location (EX: two rooms in the same building)*